 3. Spread out your towel and place the shawl on top of it.

 4. Fold the second half of the towel over your shawl and roll it up like a sausage.
 Squeeze the roll well to transfer most of the wetness from the shawl to the towel.
 With bigger projects, I find it helps to actually stand a bit on it.

 5. Spread out your blocking mats to the size needed for your project.
 I prefer to do that in my workroom because it can be closed off against “helping” cats.

 6. Spread out your shawl on the blocking mats in roughly the shape you want to block it in.

 7. Start by pinning the 2 outer corners.
 You can stretch the upper edge of the shawl out for this, but don’t stretch it to the max., we still need some slack in the fabric to accommodate stretching it out in other directions.

-8. Next, pin the entire upper edge of the shawl in a smooth curve, using approx. 1 pin every 2.5 cm (2 inches).
+8. Next, pin the entire upper edge of the shawl in a smooth curve, using approx. 1 pin every 2.5 cm (1 inch).
 You can, of course, pin the upper edge in a straight line, but I find a slightly curved edge sits better on the neck and shoulders.

 9. Now we pull down the bottom point and pin it to the mats.
 Again, don’t stretch it to the max. yet!